publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1186b.md

         (1) __In general__

-        In order for the conditional basis established under subsection (a) of this section for an alien entrepreneur, alien spouse, or alien child to be removed—
+        In order for the conditional basis established under subsection (a) for an alien entrepreneur, alien spouse, or alien child to be removed—

-            (A) the alien entrepreneur must submit to the Attorney General, during the period described in subsection (d)(2) of this section, a petition which requests the removal of such conditional basis and which states, under penalty of perjury, the facts and information described in subsection (d)(1) of this section, and
+            (A) the alien entrepreneur must submit to the Attorney General, during the period described in subsection (d)(2), a petition which requests the removal of such conditional basis and which states, under penalty of perjury, the facts and information described in subsection (d)(1), and

-            (B) in accordance with subsection (d)(3) of this section, the alien entrepreneur must appear for a personal interview before an officer or employee of the Service respecting the facts and information described in subsection (d)(1) of this section.
+            (B) in accordance with subsection (d)(3), the alien entrepreneur must appear for a personal interview before an officer or employee of the Service respecting the facts and information described in subsection (d)(1).

         (2) __Termination of permanent resident status for failure to file petition or have personal interview__

             (A) __In general__

-            In the case of an alien with permanent resident status on a conditional basis under subsection (a) of this section, if—
+            In the case of an alien with permanent resident status on a conditional basis under subsection (a), if—

                 (i) no petition is filed with respect to the alien in accordance with the provisions of paragraph (1)(A), or

-                (ii) unless there is good cause shown, the alien entrepreneur fails to appear at the interview described in paragraph (1)(B) (if required under subsection (d)(3) of this section),
+                (ii) unless there is good cause shown, the alien entrepreneur fails to appear at the interview described in paragraph (1)(B) (if required under subsection (d)(3)),

                 the Attorney General shall terminate the permanent resident status of the alien (and the alien’s spouse and children if it was obtained on a conditional basis under this section or [section 1186a of this title][/us/usc/t8/s1186a]) as of the second anniversary of the alien’s lawful admission for permanent residence.